Clarensia/POC-python-reading-module/README.md

 # POC Python read module

+The final code that generate the full documentation has been written in: [Sphinxusaurus](https://github.com/Clarensia/Sphinxusaurus)

 ## Introduction

 The goal of this proof of concept is to be able to parse a Python docstring file.